sanu11/IBMHackathon/README.md

 Register Page: http://demointernhack2019.mybluemix.net/register/ <br>

 <b>Features implemented</b>:<br>
-Recording audio from android app
+Recording audio from android app<br>
-Sending the audio to backend server written in Django Storing the audio file in IBM Cloud
+Sending the audio to backend server written in Django<br>
+Storing the audio file in IBM Cloud<br>
-Querying IBM Watson for speech to text conversion of the audio file recorded Displaying the audio file and the transcript in the webapp<
+Querying IBM Watson for speech to text conversion of the audio file recorded<br>
+Displaying the audio file and the transcript in the webapp<br>

-<b>Features incomplete/to implement:</b><br
+<b>Features incomplete/to implement:</b><br>
 Register and login on webapp - backend and frontend code is ready, integration is pending